ZachPenn/CellCounting/README.md

 The following commands can be executed in your terminal to create the environment:
 * conda config --add channels conda-forge
-* conda create -n CellCounter python=3.6.5 mahotas=1.4.4 pandas=0.23.0 matplotlib=2.2.2 jupyter imread holoviews scipy
+* conda create -n CellCounter python=3.6.5 mahotas=1.4.4 pandas=0.23.0 matplotlib=2.2.2 jupyter imread holoviews scipy opencv

 To subsequently activate this environment and open Jupyter Notebook enter the following commands in the terminal:
 * source activate CellCounter